Psykotikism/Mutant_Tanks/INFORMATION.md

 			// --
 			// 1st number = Minimum value
 			// 2nd number = Maximum value
 			// --
+			// Example: "0-0" (Do not choose from any Mutant Tank types.)
+			// Example: "1-25" (Choose a Mutant Tank type between 1 through 25.)
+			// Example: "50-0" (Automatically change to "0-0" because "50" is higher than "0".)
+			// Example: "1-1000" (Automatically change to "1-500" because "500" is the maximum number of Mutant Tank types allowed.)
+			// Example: "0" (Automatically change to "0-500" because the maximum range is not specified.)
+			// Example: "1000" (Automatically change to "500-500" because the maximum range is not specified and the minimum range exceeds the "500" limit.)
+			// --
 			// 0: OFF, use standard Tanks.
 			// 1-500: ON, the type that will spawn.